-We had the world’s largest bell foundry — John Taylor Bellfounders, which made the bells for the Carillon war memorial in the Queens Park as well as the Great Paul for St. Paul’s Cathedral and York Minster.
+We have the world’s largest bell foundry, John Taylor Bellfounders, which has made the bells for the Carillon War Memorial in Queen’s Park, as well as the Great Paul for St. Paul’s Cathedral and York Minster.

 Loughborough is mentioned in the 1086 Domesday Book.

 Great Central Railway, Britain’s only double-track steam line, runs regular trips to Leicester at weekends and throughout the summer.